-Millikin’s campus will be fully open and operational this fall 2020 semester.
-Classes are set to begin August 24, 2020.
-The full academic calendar for fall 2020 can be viewed here.
+Millikin’s campus is fully open and operational this fall 2020 semester.
+The full academic calendar for 2020-2021 can be viewed here.

 Modes of Instruction

-Classes will be delivered using a variety of methods including in-person, online-only and hybrid formats.
-Methods of delivery will appear on student schedules, which are anticipated to be finalized and viewable by mid-August.
-Updates and changes to course schedules are being made daily.
-Once courses have been finalized, students will be notified.
+Classes are being delivered using a variety of methods including in-person, online-only and hybrid formats.
 More information about the modes of instruction can be viewed here.

 - CCIW Press Release for Fall 2020 sports

 - Check back for more information coming soon

 The Millikin University Athletic Department is committed to following best practices and recommendations from all governing authorities to ensure a safe return to competition for our student-athletes.
 The College Confeence of Illinois and Wisconsin (CCIW) has determined to move fall sports to spring, so fall early move-in is not needed.
 Following NCAA guidelines — and after required physicals — fall sports will practice in the fall.
 Millikin's athletic trainers will following the guidelines of the Illinois Department of Public Health (IDPH) and the Centers for Disease Control and Prevention (CDC) to outline specific safety protocols for athletics.